Welcome to Year 1

 Below are some of our other learning themes and key questions:

-• Maths: Numbers to 40, Addition and Subtraction Word Problems, Multiplication
+- Maths: Numbers to 40, Addition and Subtraction word problems, Height and Length

-If you would like additional information about Curriculum coverage please refer to the Curriculum Roadmaps that are uploaded onto Class Dojo.
+If you would like additional information about Curriculum coverage, please refer to the Curriculum Roadmaps that can be found under the ‘Curriculum’ pages on the website or on Class Dojo.

 Dates for your Diary